|

 See Si Gui Yin

 Liu Yuxi (2270.583; ICTCL) , style name 夢得 Mengde, was from 徐州 Xuzhou (now in Jiangsu).
 After attaining his jinshi degree he became Censor in Chang'an, but because of "his participation in the Legalist-reform faction led by Wang Shuwen which sought to restrain the power of the eunuchs, local army commanders, and aristocratic families," he was sent into exile for 10 years in Hunan, then later again in Guangdong.
 He was important as an essayist as well as a poet.
-His poetry is said to have been influenced by his life amon non-Han minorities.
+His poetry is said to have been influenced by his life among non-Han minorities.
 YFSJ has his lyrics for the qin songs Fei Yuan Cao and

 Liu Zhangqing (also: Liu Changqing; style name 文房 Wenfang, nickname 隨州 Suizhou).
 ICTCL, p.572: "the most representative poet of the period immediately following that of the major High Tang figures....
 Over 500 of Liu's poems are extant."